gansm/finalcut/doc/signals-and-callbacks.md

 {...}
 ```

-2. For calling functions or static methods via a reference:
+2. To call functions or static methods via a reference:

 ```cpp
 template< typename Function